Titania's awakening. A midsummer night's dream

 after Henry Fuseli

 Titania, Queen of the Fairies, has just woken from her spell and tells Oberon of what she believes was a dream in which she was in love with an ass.
 Oberon points to Bottom asleep beside her and orders Puck to remove his ass’s head (it appears at the top centre of the print), thus revealing that her dream had been an enchanted reality.
 A group of ballerina-like fairies occupy the left side of the composition.
 On the right are gathered three evil fairies or witches, one of whom clutches her goblin offspring.
 In the foreground a group of tiny fairies use Bottom’s wooden clog as a boat.

-'Diverse, individual and imaginative' by Peter Raissis, pg.24-27, Look Jul 2009, Jul 2009, 26, cover (illus.). illustration is a detail
+Peter Raissis, Look, 'Diverse, individual and imaginative', pg.24-27, Sydney, Jul 2009, 26, cover (illus.). illustration is a detail

 The Boydell Shakespeare prints, 1979, (illus.).